On the Conjecture of Stability Preservation in Arbitrary-Order Adams-Bashforth-Type Integrators: The Main Results

 By similar way,

 where

 Therefore, we know

-By this way, we attain a reliable explanation for order-lose phenomenon which completes the proof. \end{proof} The above lemma tells us that \( \delta_q \ne 0 \) allows the lower-order terms in the truncation error, specifically \( \delta_q \cdot \frac{f^{(q-1)}(t_n)}{\alpha^q \cdot q!} \tau^q \), to be retained.
-Therefore, to achieve the ideal approximation accuracy, we only need to choose the number of sampling points \( s \) to be greater than the number of terms \( q \) in the Taylor expansion.
+By this way, we attain a reliable explanation for order-lose phenomenon which completes the proof. \end{proof} \begin{remark} The above lemma tells us that \( \tfrac{1}{q} \ne 0 \) allows the lower-order terms in the truncation error, specifically \( \frac{f^{(q-1)}(t_n)}{\alpha^q \cdot q!} \tau^q \), to be retained.
+To achieve the ideal approximation accuracy, we only need to choose the number of sampling points \( s \) to be greater than the number of terms \( q \) in the Taylor expansion.
 However, increasing the number of sampling points too much will increase the dimensions of the matrices \( \mathbf{A} \) and \( \mathbf{B}(\alpha) \), thus raising the computational cost.
 Therefore, the optimal accuracy recovery strategy is to set \( s = q + 1 \).
+Indeed, in this case, the number of unknowns in the solution vector \(\mathbf{u}^{[n]}\) also increases to \(q+1\), which incurs the same computational cost as directly increasing the value of \(q\) in the scenario where \(s = q\). \end{remark}